 Section 3.
 Insurance.
 The Corporation may purchase and maintain insurance to indemnify the Corporation and the indemnified parties in a manner and to the fullest extent now or hereafter permitted by law.

 The fiscal year of the Corporation shall be the calendar year.

 Section 1.
 By-laws.
 The Members shall have the power to make, alter, amend and repeal the Bylaws by the affirmative vote of two-thirds of the all Members, subject to obtaining any necessary governmental approval for any such action; provided, however, that notice of the proposed amendment or amendments shall have been included in the meeting notice which is given to the Members.
-The Board shall have the power to make, alter, amend and repeal the Bylaws by the affirmative vote of two-thirds of the Directors present and entitled to vote at any meeting at which a quorum is present, or by unanimous written consent, subject to obtaining any necessary governmental approval for any such action; provided, however, that notice of the proposed amendment or amendments shall have been included in the meeting notice which is given to the Directors in the case of a meeting.
+The Board shall have the power to make, alter, amend and repeal the Bylaws by the affirmative vote of two-thirds of the Directors present and entitled to vote at any meeting at which a quorum is present, or by unanimous written consent, subject to obtaining any necessary governmental approval for any such action; provided, however, that notice of the proposed amendment or amendments shall have been included in the agenda distributed in advance in the case of a meeting.

 Section 2.
 Certificate of Incorporation.
 The Board shall have the exclusive power to make, alter, amend and repeal the Certificate of Incorporation of the Corporation by the affirmative vote of two-thirds of the Directors present and entitled to vote at any meeting at which a quorum is present, or by unanimous written consent, subject to obtaining any necessary governmental approval for any such action; provided, however, that notice of the proposed amendment or amendments shall have been included in the meeting notice which is given to the Directors in the case of a meeting.